projectsveltos/sveltos/docs/configuration.md

 ![Classifier in action](assets/classifier.gif)

-Some examples can be found [here](https://github.com/projectsveltos/classifier/tree/main/examples)
+More examples can be found [here](https://github.com/projectsveltos/classifier/tree/main/examples)

 ```yaml
 # Following Classifier will match any Cluster whose